 If you're not sure which section you should be using, please call Customer Service.
 You can also get help or information from government organizations such as your SHIP.
+Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision

+Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care